Nicollet Avenue: Transit

 The Dan Patch Line, a separate railroad serving communities as far south as Northfield, Minnesota, ran parallel to the streetcar line between 60th Street and Diamond Lake Road.
 Nicollet Station, a carhouse originally built for the Motor Line, was acquired and expanded by Twin City Rapid Transit; after the streetcar system was dismantled in 1953-1954, the carbarn has since been used for transit system buses.
 The station is located at Nicollet and 31st Street, just south of the site of the Minneapolis Millers' Nicollet Park baseball field, which closed in 1955.

 The Metro Transit route 18 bus travels most of Nicollet Avenue.
 Historically, Nicollet had rail transportation, starting with the Minneapolis, Lyndale & Minnetonka Railway Co., also known as the "Motor Line".
 The Motor Line ran along Marquette Avenue in downtown Minneapolis, then turned west for one block at 13th Street South to reach Nicollet.
 The line was constructed south to 31st Street in 1879, to 37th Street in 1884, and was extended further south to 50th Street in 1887.
 It was converted to streetcar operation in 1890, and the Twin City Rapid Transit Company (TCRT) extended the route to Diamond Lake Road in 1911, 58th Street in 1928, and 62nd Street (now Minnesota State Highway 62) in 1947.
 Streetcars on the road had a service frequency of one every five minutes off-peak, and ran about twice as often during the morning and afternoon peak periods.

 In popular culture

-The avenue was used as a backdrop for the end of the famous opening sequence of The Mary Tyler Moore Show, in which a jubilant Moore tosses her hat into the air while watched by a curious group of passersby who were, in fact, real people and not extras.
+In the 1970s, the avenue was used as a backdrop for the end of the famous opening sequence of The Mary Tyler Moore Show, in which a jubilant Moore tosses her hat into the air while watched by a curious group of passersby who were, in fact, real pedestrians and not extras.

+On January 28, 2026, Bruce Springsteen released a protest song titled "Streets of Minneapolis" in response to Operation Metro Surge and that memorialized the lives of Alex Pretti and Renée Good, who had died in similar circumstances in Minneapolis on January 7, 2026.
+The opening lines of the song are, "Through the winter's ice and cold, down Nicollet Avenue".